Whisperstream vs Aqua Voice

 How we tested

 We ran a 36-sample word-error-rate benchmark covering technical jargon, code-like dictation, brand names, numbers, natural sentences with embedded jargon, long sustained dictation, and easy-mode English.
 Single take per sample, same Windows machine, same mic.
 Aqua Pro on the Avalon model, Deep Context off, Model improvements off.
-Whisperstream in its stock shipping configuration: pure ASR via NVIDIA's Parakeet TDT v3 on CPU, no LLM cleanup layer, dictionary empty.
+Whisperstream in its stock shipping configuration: pure ASR via NVIDIA Parakeet on CPU, AI cleanup off (its default), dictionary empty.

 Aqua edges Whisperstream on bare technical terms and proper nouns, where its larger cloud model handles rare words better.
 Whisperstream wins on code-like dictation and long sustained passages, where Aqua's LLM cleanup compounds into semantic rewrites.
 Both products tie on plain English.